 Polska Grupa Lotnicza S.A.'s score of 17 is lower than 52% of the industry.
 This can give you a sense of how well the company is doing compared to its peers.

-In 2023, Polska Grupa Lotnicza S.A. reported significant carbon emissions, totalling approximately 2,168,322,000 kg CO2e for Scope 1, about 11,719,000 kg CO2e for Scope 2 (market-based), and around 1,101,572,000 kg CO2e for Scope 3.
-This reflects an increase in Scope 1 emissions from 2022, which were about 1,869,476,000 kg CO2e, while Scope 2 emissions decreased slightly from approximately 13,577,000 kg CO2e (market-based) in the previous year.
-Scope 3 emissions also rose from about 934,558,000 kg CO2e in 2022.
-To address its carbon footprint, the company has set ambitious reduction targets.
-By 2030, Polska Grupa Lotnicza aims to reduce its greenhouse gas emissions by 42% compared to 2022 levels for both Scope 1 and Scope 2 emissions.
-Additionally, the Polish Aviation Group, which includes LOT Polish Airlines and other subsidiaries, has committed to a 45% reduction in well-to-wake greenhouse gas emissions related to jet fuel per revenue tonne kilometre (RTK) by 2030, using 2019 as the baseline year.
-These targets align with the Science Based Targets initiative (SBTi) and are designed to support the global effort to limit warming to 1.5°C. Overall, Polska Grupa Lotnicza S.A. is actively working towards reducing its carbon emissions through these strategic commitments, reflecting a growing awareness and responsibility towards climate change within the aviation industry.
+In 2023, Polska Grupa Lotnicza S.A. reported significant carbon emissions, totalling approximately 2,168,322,000 kg CO2e for Scope 1, 11,719,000 kg CO2e for Scope 2 (market-based), and 1,101,572,000 kg CO2e for Scope 3.
+This reflects a slight increase in Scope 1 emissions from 2022, which were about 1,869,476,000 kg CO2e, while Scope 2 emissions decreased from 13,577,000 kg CO2e (market-based) in the previous year.
+Scope 3 emissions also rose from approximately 934,558,000 kg CO2e in 2022.
+The company has set ambitious reduction targets, aiming for a 42% decrease in greenhouse gas emissions by 2030 compared to 2022 levels.
+This target encompasses both Scope 1 emissions, which include direct emissions from fuel combustion and refrigerants, and Scope 2 emissions from electricity and district heating consumption.
+Additionally, the Polish Aviation Group, which includes LOT Polish Airlines and other subsidiaries, has committed to reducing well-to-wake greenhouse gas emissions related to jet fuel by 45% per revenue tonne kilometre (RTK) by 2030, using 2019 as the baseline year.
+These targets are aligned with the Science Based Targets initiative (SBTi) and are classified under the 1.5°C pathway, indicating a commitment to significant climate action in the aviation sector.

 Access structured emissions data, company-specific emission factors, and source documents